0xIapetus/RedTeamingNotes/MineModified.md

   # User membership context
   Get-DomainUser -Identity <Username> -Properties DisplayName,MemberOf | Format-List

+  #Finds all machines on the current domain where the current user has local admin access
+  Find-LocalAdminAccess -Verbose

+  #Find local admins on all machines of the domain
+  Find-DomainLocalGroupMember -Verbose

   # User property discovery
   Get-DomainUser -Identity student1 -Properties *